Mohammed2372/EEG-Motor-Imagery-Pacman/README.md

 ## Current Progress and Challenges

 - Model accuracy is around 30%
-- Basic game mechanics are implemented
+- Basic game mechanics are implemented with two modes:
+     1. Prediction mode that makes Pacman play with the prediction moves of test data
+     2. Normal mode for the user to play

 ## Future Improvements